What is Mount Rigi?

 - the viewing platforms and the transmission tower at the top station Rigi Kulm;

-Our favorite hikes in the Rigi area
+My favorite hikes in the Rigi area

-- Walk from Rigi Staffelhöhe to Freibergen.
+- The walk from Rigi Staffelhöhe to Freibergen.

 Other activities to do on the same day

-Our suggestions for other excursions to do on the same day as your Rigi visit:
+My suggestions for other excursions to do on the same day as your Rigi visit:

 - Visit Stanserhorn.
 Then travel from Stansstad to Weggis, Vitznau or Arth-Goldau and visit Rigi.